 We wanted to hear from the people who know St Neots well and had ideas and suggestions to help us to find smart solutions to help to tackle some of the key issues in the town.

 There was a range of ways for residents to get involved, which involved a series of engagement events and an interactive map for people to give feedback on – whether they used digital technology or not.

 We had a great response to our first Smart St Neots Meetup on Saturday 10 November 2018 and were delighted with the number of people who came to the Future Takeover event in January 2019 – both held at the Art & Soul Café in St Neots.
 More than 150 people came along with lots of suggestions for using data and technology to improve the town.

-Read our latest news release here.
+Read the Future Takeover news release here.

-The Future Takeover event (video below) was supported by Collusion, The Neotists, Arts Council England and the Cambridgeshire & Peterborough Combined Authority.
 It was held to support the ambitions outlined in the Local Plan and Masterplan for St Neots and seeks to identify ambitious new thinking in the delivery of a creative place where people want to live, work and play, both now and 20-30 years in the future.

 In August 2019 the Smart St Neots ‘Discovery Phase Report and Recommendations’ document was published on the St Neots Masterplan website.

 The report represents the final milestone of the discovery phase of the project and provides an overview of the work that the Smart Places team has carried out.

 It contains explanations of the goals and outcomes, the methodologies used and analysis of the data collected.
 The document also offers proposals for future projects that could be implemented in the town to answer some of the issues that have been raised.